monsonite/Byter/README.md

 ![image](https://github.com/user-attachments/assets/ec734f51-9816-43f2-b17a-963f365d8bd3)

 PART 1.
-Getting Startedon the basics.
+Getting Started On The Basics.

 Bit Serial Arithmetic is sufficiently obscure to most - you have to start with the basics.